aceface/crayon/README.md

 # <img width="200" height="200" src="logo.png" alt="crayon"> crayon
 =====

 A module for adding ANSI terminal colors to your text.

-Works as a drop-in replacement for [chalk](https://github.com/sindresorhus/chalk) and is much faster, and supports 256 colors, and also logging.
+Works as a drop-in replacement for [chalk](https://github.com/sindresorhus/chalk), and is faster than chalk, supports 256 colors, a few other nifty features, and built-in logging.

 ## Usage